scriptsandthings/Jamf_things/Configuration Profiles/com.github.macadmins.nudge/Nudge - macOS Update Managment - 12.4-Unsigned.mobileconfig.v3.2.1.md

-## Update Nudge - macOS Update Managment - 12.4-Unsigned.mobileconfig - v1.1
+# Update Nudge - macOS Update Managment - 12.4-Unsigned.mobileconfig - v1.1

+## About this profile

 The following two keys may not be set (5 occurences total to enter the URL), and will need to be added/configured to point to the proper Jamf Self Service policy installation URLs for Intel and Apple Silicon for your macOS Monterey upgrade workflow.

 osVersionRequirements - Configured - macOS Big Sur Clients
-- actionButtonPath
-- majorUpgradeAppPath
+- actionButtonPath - Self Service macOS Monterey Policy URL (architecture specific policies) - Install or View URL
+- majorUpgradeAppPath - Self Service macOS Monterey Policy URL (architecture specific policies) - Install or View URL

 osVersionRequirements - Configured - macOS Monterey Clients
-- actionButtonPath
-- majorUpgradeAppPath
+- actionButtonPath - Self Service macOS Monterey Policy URL (architecture specific policies) - Install or View URL
+- majorUpgradeAppPath - Self Service macOS Monterey Policy URL (architecture specific policies) - Install or View URL

 userInterface
-- actionButtonPath
+- actionButtonPath - Self Service macOS Monterey Policy URL (architecture specific policies) - Install or View URL
+- iconLightPath - If you wish to customize the logo used or don't pre-cache the Install macOS Monterey.app on your clients, update this.
+- iconDarkPath - If you wish to customize the logo used or don't pre-cache the Install macOS Monterey.app on your clients, update this.

 ## optionalFeatures - Configured